tiepdotme/blog-2/_posts/2020-06-23-async-await-introduction.markdown

 ### Async

-`async` keyword could be used in front of any function expression.
+`async` keyword could be used in front of any function (declaration, expressions, callbacks or literally anywhere).
 All it means is that the function will always return a promise.
 Any return values other than a promise will be wrapped in a resolved promise.

 ```javascript
 async function foo() {